Donald Trump Jr.: Attempts to overturn the 2020 election

-Trump has had a prominent role in his father's attempts to overturn the 2020 United States presidential election since November 2020.
-He has threatened Republican lawmakers who did not help his father overturn the election.
+Trump had a prominent role in his father's attempts to overturn the 2020 United States presidential election, threatening Republican lawmakers who did not take part in it.
 In November 2020, he advocated "total war" instead of completion of vote counting in the 2020 United States elections.

 CNN reported in April 2022 that two days after the election, Trump Jr. sent a text message to White House Chief of Staff Mark Meadows outlining paths to subvert the Electoral College process and ensure his father a second term.
 He wrote, "It's very simple.
 We have multiple paths.
 We control them all.
 We have operational control.
 Total leverage.
 Moral high ground.
 POTUS must start second term now."
 He continued, "Republicans control 28 states Democrats 22 states.
 Once again Trump wins," adding, "We either have a vote WE control and WE win OR it gets kicked to Congress 6 January 2021."
 Biden had not yet been declared the winner at the time of the text.

-Relation to the 2021 Capitol riot
+Relation to the January 6 Capitol attack

-Together with his father and other speakers, on January 6, 2021, Trump Jr. spoke to an audience and, speaking about reluctant GOP lawmakers saying, "If you're gonna be the zero and not the hero, we're coming for you."
+Together with his father and other speakers, on January 6, 2021, Trump Jr. spoke to an audience and, speaking about reluctant GOP lawmakers saying, "If you're gonna be the zero and not the hero, we're coming for you".
 President Trump further incited the crowd which then marched to the US Capitol building, where they forced entry, broke windows and vandalized the building.
 One woman was killed, and a police officer and three other people died during or shortly after the incursion.

 Television host and former congressman Joe Scarborough called for the arrest of Trump Jr., along with his father and Rudolph Giuliani, for insurrection against the United States.
-Following his father's permanent ban from Twitter on January 8, 2021, Donald Trump Jr. claimed that free speech "no longer exists in America."
+Following his father's permanent ban from Twitter on January 8, 2021, Donald Trump Jr. claimed that free speech "no longer exists in America".

 On March 5, 2021, Representative Eric Swalwell filed a civil lawsuit against Trump Jr. and three others (his father, Representative Mo Brooks, and Rudy Giuliani), seeking damages for their alleged role in inciting the riot.

 In December 2021, text messages released by Meadows revealed that Trump Jr. begged Meadows to persuade his father to stop the attack.